Brittany Shedding

 Brittanys have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Brittany's coat healthy.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+Brittany adults typically weigh 30-40 lbs and live 12-14 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 No two Brittanys are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Seasonal Changes

 While breed tendencies offer a useful starting point, the Brittany in front of you is shaped by genetics, early experiences, and your care.
-Brittanys with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Brittany calls for consistent physical and mental outlets; occasional effort will not absorb it.

 Best Brushes & Tools